 Arden Gardeners: transforming Arden’s Gardens

 The project breathed new life into very tired communal planting beds and seating in front of residential flats on Hoxton Street by re- landscaping, and re-hard landscaping with community involvement.
 Local residents have been closely consulted on the design and encouraged to participate in gardening sessions; nurturing existing skills and learning new ones along the way.

-Designer and horticulturist Jane Heather and artist Finn Thomson have worked on the project.
-Jane currently takes care of Khadija’s Garden and is a known face to many local residents on the street.
+Designer and horticulturist Jane Heather and artist Finn Thomson worked on the project.
+Jane takes care of Khadija’s Garden and is a known face to many local residents on the street.
 As well as leading on the planting design, Jane has supported local people to look after the beds and offered horticultural training to Arden Estate staff.
 Finn Thomson’s work explores the idea of public sculpture, its use and value.
 He is interested in the way in which materials and objects operate questions social behaviour.
 The seating in the area was uninviting and uncomfortable to sit on.
-Harking back to the Victorian heritage of the Britannia Theatre, which once stood where the flats are now, the benches have been made using reclaimed steel bench ends, recycled plastic wood lumber and featuring sunflower and thistle designs that were chosen by residents.
+Harking back to the Victorian heritage of the Britannia Theatre, which once stood where the flats are now, the benches have been made using reclaimed cast iron bench ends, recycled plastic wood lumber and feature sunflower and thistle designs that were chosen by residents.

 Combining art, design and gardening, the project aims to create a community-led and more attractive place for local people to socialise, enjoy and care for.